 - Tennis Courts

-Both the Garden and the Colonial Dining Rooms offer seated service.
-Reservations are not required but can be made in advance.
-The Colonial Room is a BYOB dining venue.
+The Garden Room offers seated service, and it is BYOB.
+Reservations are required.
 Wine, beer and champagne are welcome.
 Additionally, in the adjacent Willow Room, there is a resident-sponsored BYOB happy hour several nights each week.

 A VALUABLE TOOL TO AID IN YOUR